 Every healthcare organization knows about the importance of the Health Insurance Portability and Accountability Act of 1996.
-That law has of course been updated over time.
-The most recent change has been the HIPAA Omnibus Final Rule, which went into effect September 2013.
+That law has, of course, been updated over time, and the most recent change has been the HIPAA Omnibus Final Rule, which went into effect in September 2013.

 What’s the context of the Final Rule?

 Although the Final Rule creates revisions to HIPAA, it actually was created in response to the passage of HITECH (the Health Information Technology for Economic and Clinical Health Act of 2009).
-The latter law made a major impact on healthcare by incentivizing a transition to EMR (electronic medical records).
+The latter law significantly impacted healthcare by incentivizing a transition to EMR (electronic medical records).
 Once the federal government was officially recommending and promoting the use of electronic data for patients, it made sense to re-explore the security and privacy parameters of HIPAA to make sure the protections were extensive enough to fit the current landscape.

-The Final Rule may sound relatively simple, but like any of the other healthcare laws, it created a seismic shift in the healthcare industry.
-As the law was about to go into effect, various security and infrastructure pundits offered guides on how to adapt.
+The Final Rule may sound relatively simple, but it created a seismic shift in the healthcare industry like any other healthcare law.
+As the law was about to go into effect, various security and infrastructure pundits offered guides on adapting.
 One of the best was from Neal Bradbury, writing for managed services informational site MSPmentor last August.

 Three quick ideas for HIPAA adaptation

 Here are Bradbury’s three broad tips for adapting to the Omnibus Rule and maintaining HIPAA compliance in 2014 and beyond: